 - Pajama-Clad Hero: After spending most of the episode laid up in bed, the Doctor does the climactic confrontation and duel still dressed in jimjams and dressing gown.

 - Patrick Stewart Speech: Attempted, but the Doctor gives up halfway when he realizes he's just quoting "Circle of Life" from The Lion King."But the point still stands; leave them alone!"

 - Phrase Catcher/Running Gag:Harriet Jones, Prime Minister: (flashes ID badge) Harriet Jones, Prime Minister.

 Everyone (including the Sycorax): Yes, I/we know who you are.

-- Pop-Cultured Badass: Ten, starting as he means to go on, quotes the Lion King.
+- Pop-Cultured Badass: Ten, starting as he means to go on, quotes the Lion King and references Arthur Dent.

 - Rationalizing the Overkill: Harriet Jones,Prime Minister, justifies her blasting of the Sycorax spaceship out of the sky by saying that though the Doctor scared them off, who's to say they wouldn't have turned right around and attacked once The Doctor was gone, just like their leader did after being defeated and giving his solemn word on the blood of his race.
 Thus, she had to Make an Example of Them to show that Earth could defend itself without him.